avignal5/PacificBee/README.md

 # PacificBee
-Assembly and analysis of a black bee genome
+Assembly and analysis of an *Apis mellifera mellifera* black bee genome